billp/TermiNetwork/README.md

 }
 ```

-2. Set your active environment in **`application(_:didFinishLaunchingWithOptions)`** or everywhere you want, in your application's initialization code.
+2. Set your active environment in **`application(_:didFinishLaunchingWithOptions)`** or everywhere else you want, in your application's initialization code.

 ```
 SNEnvironment.env = Environment.production